zhang-hongshen/arkts_tutorial/README.md

 # arkts_tutorial
-arkts tutorial by making an to-do app
+arkts tutorial by making a to-do app